Learn how to create word clouds for PowerPoint in Word Cloud Generator.

 Author: Geetesh Bajaj

-Word Clouds provide creative ways to explore and explain a concept or a subject using relevant terms
+Word Clouds provide creative ways to explore and explain a concept or a subject using relevant terms that support a

 Figure 1: A sample Word Cloud graphic